seqscope/NovaScope/docs/basic_usage/output.md

 ```

 ???
 Note "The `sgeAR` Subfolder and Manual Preprocess"
-    The `sgeAR` subfolder is specifically designed to host input SGEs that require reformatting.
-This subfolder is particularly useful when users wish to manually preprocess SGEs, such as applying boundary filtering, before they undergo reformatting.
+    The `sgeAR` subfolder is specifically designed to host input SGE matrix that require reformatting.
+This subfolder is particularly useful when users wish to manually preprocess SGE, such as applying boundary filtering, before they undergo reformatting.

-    **To manually preprocess an SGE:**
+    **To manually preprocess an SGE matrix:**

-    - **Preprocess the SGE:** Users must manually preprocess the SGE according to their specific requirements.
+    - **Preprocess the SGE matrix:** Users must manually preprocess the SGE matrix according to their specific requirements.
     - **Name the dataset:** After preprocessing, the dataset should be named and referred to as `unit_id`.
-    - **Save the preprocessed SGE:** Place the manually preprocessed SGE in the `sgeAR` subfolder.
+    - **Save the preprocessed SGE matrix:** Place the manually preprocessed SGE matrix in the `sgeAR` subfolder.
     - **Preprare a coordinate meta file** Prepare a `barcodes.minmax.tsv` with the minimum and maximum of X and Y coordinates in the `sgeAR` subfolder.
     - **Update the job configuration file:** Provide the `unit_id` in the [job configuration file](../basic_usage/job_config.md) to ensure it is recognized in subsequent processing steps.

     **Automatic Handling:**
-    If reformatting features are requested without manually preparing the SGE in the `sgeAR` as outlined, NovaScope will automatically generate a `unit_id`.
-It will then link the original SGE from the `sge` subdirectory to the `sgeAR`, facilitating seamless processing.
+    If reformatting features are requested without manually preparing the SGE matrix in the `sgeAR` as outlined, NovaScope will automatically generate a `unit_id`.
+It will then link the original SGE matrix from the `sge` subdirectory to the `sgeAR`, facilitating seamless processing.

 ## Downstream Analysis